Smile! You're on Candid Camera

 I Wish They Would Have Asked About...

-When you enter an interview with the key messages you want the public to hear top of mind, your chances of delivering those messages go up a hundred-fold.
+When you enter an interview with the key messages you want the public to hear at the top of your mind, your chances of delivering those messages go up a hundred-fold.
 Prepare those messages in advance rather than trying to predict what the reporter will ask.

 Who's on First?